-- 78. By way of example, ISPs should not block, slow down, alter, restrict, interfere with, degrade or discriminate advertising when providing an IAS, unless the conditions of the exceptions a), b) or c) are met in a specific case.
-In contrast to network-internal blocking put in place by the ISP, terminal equipment-based restrictions put in place by the end-user are not targeted by the Regulation. - 79.
-The three exceptions set out in Article 3(3) third subparagraph have as common preconditions that the traffic management measure has to be necessary for the achievement of the respective exception ("except as necessary") and that it may be applied "only for as long as necessary".
-These requirements follow from the principle of proportionality.20 Moreover, as exceptions, they should be interpreted in a strict manner.21 - 80.
+- 79. The three exceptions set out in Article 3(3) third subparagraph have as common preconditions that the traffic management measure has to be necessary for the achievement of the respective exception ("except as necessary") and that it may be applied "only for as long as necessary".
+These requirements follow from the principle of proportionality.
+26 Moreover, as exceptions, they should be interpreted in a strict manner.
+27 - 80.
 The prohibition of monitoring of specific content does not apply to traffic management going beyond reasonable traffic management (i.e. traffic management complying with the exceptions in (a), (b), or (c)).
 It should be noted that, according to Article 3(4), any processing of personal data has to be carried out in line with Directive 95/46/EC and Directive 2002/58/EC.